caporaso-lab/q2-books/q2-shotgun/q2-shotgun/02-read-analysis.md

 # Reads Analysis (Chloe)

+This section of the tutorial focuses on obtaining and analyzing reads.
+We will taxonomically annotate the reads and investigate relevant diversity and differential abundance methods.
+However, we are not able to functionally annotate reads that will have to wait for a later step!

 ## Read Taxonomic Annotation
-With Metagenomic Data, our first step of our analysis is to run Kraken.
+With metagenomic data, our first step of our analysis is to run Kraken.

 This will give us taxonomic annotations for our reads and from this there, we can create our feature table that we will use for the rest of the analysis